 Year over year, the overall value of Malaysian exports rose 17.8% from $299.3 billion in 2021.

-Based on the average exchange rate for 2019, the Malaysian ringgit depreciated by -6.1% against the US dollar since 2015 and declined by -2.7% from 2018 to 2019.
-Malaysia’s weaker local currency makes its exports paid for in stronger US dollars relatively less expensive for international buyers.
+Based on the average exchange rate for 2022, the Malaysian ringgit depreciated by -9.1% against the US dollar since 2018 and fell by -6.2% from 2021 to 2022.
+Malaysia’s weaker local currency made its exports paid for in stronger US dollars relatively less expensive for international buyers.

 Malaysia’s Top 10 Exports

-Malaysia’s top 10 exports accounted for almost four-fifths (79.4%) of the overall value of its global shipments.
+Malaysia’s top 10 exports accounted for over four-fifths (83.2%) of the overall value of its global shipments.